ibexa/documentation-developer/docs/api/field_type_reference.md

 When the value given over REST API is transformed into a Field Type's `Value` object, it will be treated as a string.
 This means you can use any supported input format for input over REST API.

-For further information about the [internal implementation of RichText Field Type, see the kernel documentation](https://github.com/ezsystems/ezpublish-kernel/blob/master/doc/specifications/rich_text/ezdocbook.md)

 ## Selection Field Type

 The Selection Field Type stores single selections or multiple choices from a list of options, by populating a hash with the list of selected values.